Homside Recycling Pickup

 There are designated drop off areas at the Borough Recycling Center for various recyclables.
-The facility is open to Borough residents Monday through Friday 7:00 am to 4:00 pm and Saturday 7:00 am 2:00 pm.
-Extended hours are in effect during October and November on Saturdays and Sundays.
+The facility is open to Borough residents Tuesday, Thursday and Saturday from 7:30am to 2:30pm.
+Extended hours are in effect during the fall season on Saturdays and Sundays for leaf disposal.
 Compost and mulch, if available, may be picked up during these same hours.
-Home delivery of mulch and wood chips is available through the Morris County Municipal Utilities Authority MCMUA Vegetative Waste Recycling
+Home delivery of mulch and wood chips is available through the Morris County Municipal Utilities Authority MCMUA Vegetative Waste Recycling.

 Recyclable materials picked up at your home may also be brought to the Recycling Center:

-- Commingled — One dumpster is provided for clean commingled plastics, bottles and cans.
+- Commingled — One dumpster is provided for clean commingled plastics (#1, #2 and #5 only) , bottles and cans.
 NO PAPER OR PLASTIC BAGS IN THIS DUMPSTER.
 Use the scrap metal dumpster for all hard metals.

 - Mixed Paper — One dumpster is provided for mixed paper.
-Shredded paper needs to be contained in clear or opaque plastic bags tied at the top.
 DO NOT PUT ANY OTHER PLASTIC BAGS OR NON-PAPER ITEMS IN THIS DUMPSTER.

 - Scrap Metal — Appliances and hard metals (steel and aluminum) may be deposited in the Scrap Metal dumpster.
 Hard metals may not be included with the co-mingled bottles and cans.